 Over the past two years, the Administration has sought to restructure the Adoption Assistance and Child Welfare Act of 1980 (P.L.
 96-272) by placing it in a block grant with reduced funds.
 The Association worked extensively for the passage of P.L.
 96-272 and vigorously opposed any attempts to alter it.
 We continue to believe that the best interests of children would not be surved by giving up the structure created by this law, which was passed in 1980 with strong bipartisan support after almost five years of effort by child advocates.
-Fortunately, Congress has crefully-crafted structures which was designed to reform this country's child welfare system.
+Fortunately, Congress has refussed to dismantle P.L.
+96-272 or to allow any changs in its carefully-crafted structure which was designed to reform this country's child welfare system.
 This landmark legislation provides fiscal incentives for states to redirect their child welfare services from the provision of out-of-home care to the development of preventive and reunification services.
 When reunification of families is not possible, the procedural reforms mandated by Public Law 96-272 encourage th etermination of parental ties and moving the child out of foster care into a permanent adoptive home.
 Public Law 96-272 mandates procedural reforms such as the development of case plans, case reviews, including a dispositional hearing after a child is in care 18 months, and inventories of children in foster care, and establishes a subsidized adoption program for children with special needs-mental, physical or emotional handicaps.

 The Administration's proposals under consideration by this committee retain Public Law 96-272 as a separate piece of legislation, but would seriously alter its intent by placing a cap on foster care without providing any additional funds for preventive and reunification services.
 Public Law 96-272 stipulates that a cap may not be placed on foster care unless \$266 million is appropriated for Title IV-B of the Social Security Act (child welfare services) in fiscal year 1984.
 Title IV-B is currently funded at \$156 million.
-The Administration proposes to lower this funding level further by abolishing the separate authority for child welfare training grants and requesting \$156 million for fiscal year 1984 for child welfare training combined.
+The Administration proposes to lower this funding level further by abolishing the separate authority for child welfare training grants and requesting \$156 million for fiscal year 1984 for child welfre services and child welfare training combined.
 This would mean another funding cut of four million dollars for child welfare services.